Commissioned by the Wisconsin Arts Board For the Wing Technology Center at the University of Wisconsin, La Crosse |

 While the initial motion media came from us the students were ready to present their motion graphic works or video pieces through our work.
 From creating works for the object, to simply presenting projects they have completed, the intent is to let the installation reveal the activities and works that are generated within the center.

 The piece not only ÒmarksÓ the environment but transmit its energy and purpose.
 It is a stopping point for the passerby and an gathering spot for viewing.
-And the work puts the students reflections “out there” for all to see.
+And the work puts the students reflections out there for all to see.